 - Penile adhesions

 Most small boys are a bundle of energy constantly running around, riding scooters and bikes, jumping out of trees and anything else that involves excitement or potential danger.
-While normal, it does mean they’re often more prone to accidents, and that includes injuries down below.
-When it comes to the penis, often it may just get bruised and be a bit painful for a while, however if it’s been crushed, cut or torn in any way, medical attention is required immediately (the same applies for the testicles and scrotum).
+While normal, it does mean they’re often more prone to accidents, and that includes injuries to their penis.
+When it comes to the penis, often it may just get bruised and be a bit painful for a while.
+However, if it’s been crushed, cut or torn in any way, medical attention is required immediately (the same applies for the testicles and scrotum).

 2. Appears red

 Don’t be alarmed if your son’s penis looks quite red at the tip, this is usually the result of an irritation such as a nappy being left on for too long, rubbing from swimming shorts, or soap residue stuck in the foreskin.
 To prevent this, always be sure to rinse your son’s penis carefully (or show him how to do it, once old enough), change nappies regularly, or encourage them to wear undies under shorts and pants and change out of their swimmers (if toilet trained).
 Another cause of a red penis is balanitis, an infection which might also give them urination pain.
 Topical creams and warm baths can help with this, but it’s best to speak to your doctor first if you suspect it.